planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### Spending XP

 To raise CONCEPT by one, spend twice its current level in XP.
 To raise any “lesser” Attribute by one, spend XP equal to CONCEPT.
-To raise any “lesser” Attribute by one, spend XP equal to the highest.
-If two or more of the highest are equal, the one you are raising counts as the highest.

 You may spend XP during the actual game, especially during a tense conflict!
 This represents learning an opponent’s moves, growing from a rivalry, or lengthy training finally coming to fruition.

 {: .highlight }
-- Raise CONCEPT: XP cost = CONCEPT x 2
+>- Raise CONCEPT: XP cost = CONCEPT x 2
-- Raise other: XP cost = CONCEPT
+>- Raise other: XP cost = CONCEPT

 ## Example Character